signalfx/splunk-otel-java/profiler/README.md

 ### How can I see the profiler configuration?

-The agent will log the profiling configuration at `INFO` during startup.
-You can grep for the string `com.splunk.opentelemetry.profiler.ConfigurationLogger` to see something like this:
+The agent logs the profiling configuration at `INFO` during startup.
+You can grep for the string `com.splunk.opentelemetry.profiler.ConfigurationLogger` to see entries like the following:

 ```
 [otel.javaagent 2021-09-28 18:17:04:237 +0000] [main] INFO <snip> - -----------------------